European eel.

 and FishSafe Hydropower

 Natel prepared an evaluation of design options to improve conditions for migratory passage of pallid sturgeon at the Lower Yellowstone Diversion Dam.
-The primary goal of the project was to improve river connectivity through safe, efficient, and timely upstream and downstream passage for pallid sturgeon at all stages in their lifecycle.
+The primary goal of the project was to improve river connectivity through effective and efficient upstream and downstream passage for pallid sturgeon at all stages in their lifecycle.
 The existing diversion dam featured a rock ramp with a steep slope, which resulted in high water velocity and shallow depths under certain river flow conditions, which was largely impassible for sturgeon.

 Natel studied two alternative designs to replace the existing channel-spanning ramp: (1) a new channel-spanning low-gradient simple rock ramp, and (2) a new stepped ramp incorporating large resting pools.
 Both alternative designs allowed for substantially reduced water velocity and increased water depth, improving the feasibility of sturgeon passage.
 Natel created a multiphase 3D CFD model of the stepped ramp, which enabled a detailed assessment of velocity distributions around the facility.